Analyze Email Headers for Threats with One API Call

 Get started

-The anonymous tier works immediately with no signup.
-For higher rate limits, create a free API key in your InboxWatch dashboard under Settings.
+Sign up at inboxwatch.ai/check and create an API key in your dashboard under Settings.
 The key format is iw_live_followed by 48 random characters.
+Rate limit: 1,000 requests per minute.

 Go further: scan your entire account